E.V. Leyendecker

 At the Institute, he led the structural engineering and earthquake engineering groups as civil engineer manager.
 In this role, he was responsible for investigating major structural failures and earthquake damage, such as the collapse of the walkway at Kansas City’s Hyatt Regency, the 1971 San Fernando Earthquake, and the 1985 Mexico City Earthquake.
 His participation in these and many other international failure analyses allowed him to make significant contributions in the area of progressive collapse.

-Leyendecker later joined the USGS as a research engineer in 1986 where he conducted extensive research on the behavior of various structural elements in response to seismic loading.
+Leyendecker later joined the USGS as a research engineer in 1986, during which time he conducted extensive research on the behavior of various structural elements in response to seismic loading.
 He also led research on ground motion parameters for use in structural design and the development of ground motion maps based on these parameters.
 The results of these efforts are included in the International Building Code, the ASCE 7 standard and the AASHTO LRFD Bridge Design Specification.
 The design software he developed is currently used in these design documents.

-He has received several awards, including the U.S. Department of Commerce bronze and silver medals, the USGS Meritorious Service Award, and the Building Seismic Safety Council’s Exceptional Service Award, for his work directly impacting new construction in the United States.
-Leyendecker is also a member of the ASCE 7 Seismic Subcommittee and the Building Seismic Safety Council’s Provisions Update Committee.
+For his work directly impacting new construction in the United States, Leyendecker has received several awards, including the U.S. Department of Commerce bronze and silver medals, the USGS Meritorious Service Award, and the Building Seismic Safety Council’s Exceptional Service Award.
+He is also a member of the ASCE 7 Seismic Subcommittee and the Building Seismic Safety Council’s Provisions Update Committee.